Top 10+ Companies in Nigeria That Pay IT Students in 2025

 CNL is notably recognized for its community engagement and support of educational initiatives.
 The company offers a comprehensive package to industrial training (IT) students that includes competitive stipends.

 Moreover, IT students at CNL receive essential on-the-job training and gain exposure to advanced technology, enhancing their career potential.
-Depending on the duration and location of the training, some students may also qualify for accommodation and transportation allowances.\
+Depending on the duration and location of the training, some students may also qualify for accommodation and transportation allowances.

-You can take out time to read through the – 21 Legit Online Investment Platforms in Nigeria That Pays Daily | 2023
+You can take out time to read through the – 21 Legit Online Investment Platforms in Nigeria That Pays Daily | 2025

 2. Nigerian National Petroleum Corporation (NNPC)